lancewilhelm/lancewilhelm.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: A collection of my personal and professional projects.
-Given my limited traditional academic experiences this has been the primary avenue for the creative emplyment of my knowledge and skills.
+Given my limited traditional academic experiences this has been the primary avenue for the creative employment of my knowledge and skills.
 nav: true
 nav_order: 2
 display_categories: [work, fun]